BentTranberg/BentTranberg.github.io/fsharp_development/tools_and_libraries.md

-# F# development
+# Tools and libraries for F# development

+If you are new not just to F#, but to programming in general, then some would have you believe it takes years of experience for you to be able to develop a professional application on your own, if not decades.
+Well, it does take time to learn the ropes, but don't let yourself be put down by defeatists.
+With the tools and resources available these days, you have a great chance of building good applications in record time.

+## Always on the lookout

-I am a reasonably smart developer, but not too smart, so one of my secrets is to use tools and libraries that are _simple and effective_, so I can get my job done in spite of being lazy and not too smart.
+I am a reasonably smart developer, but not too smart, maybe just average among developers, so one of my secrets is to use tools and libraries that are _simple and effective_, so I can get my job done in spite of being lazy and not too smart.
 I can't stand it when some puffed up manager insists that our team of 3 developers use Team Foundation because it's from Microsoft.
 Then I'll leave.
 I am always on the lookout for more effective tools, and switch as soon as it pays off.
 That's also why I use F#, and not C#.

+In fact, it's a common problem that many developers do not want to change their ways, and stagnate in old outdated habits and practices.
+They can be highly productive in the sense that they write a lot of code, but their productivity never increases.

+- Learn to do things better and faster all the time.
+- Don't keep on doing manual repetitive tasks.
+Automate them instead.
+- Learn the basic practices of Agile Software Development.
+Many of these practices are contrary to what you might expect, and also contrary to what you might have been taught.

 ## Essential Tools